 Can I volunteer if I am under 18 years old?

 Check the age listing for each project as the minimum age varies depending on the agency and activity.
-For projects that HandsOn is managing (Volunteer Leader, Sign Up projects or Special Events), youth volunteers under the age of 18 must have a youth waiver form signed by their parent or guardian.
+For projects that HandsOn is managing, youth volunteers under the age of 18 must have a youth waiver form signed by their parent or guardian.
 You will need to bring the signed form with you on the day of the project.

 When the minimum age (with adult) is listed on the project, youth must be signed up with a parent, guardian or responsible adult via the team functionality.
-See the video on how to create and manage a team.
+See how to create a team

 Volunteers under the age of 13 are unable to sign up on their own through our website due to the Federal Child Online Privacy Protection Act (COPPA).
 To register a child under the age of 13, parents/guardians simply need to create a team to volunteer with and sign up their children.
-See the video on how to create a team and visit our Youth Volunteering page for more.
+Visit how to create a team and our Youth Volunteering page for more.